Privacy

 Access to personal information

-The Information Privacy Act 2009 provides individuals with a legally enforceable right of access to, and amendment of, their own personal information held by the University, unless this would, on balance, be contrary to the public interest.
+The Information Privacy Act 2009 (Qld) provides you with a legally enforceable right of access to, and amendment of, your own personal information held by the University, unless this would, on balance, be contrary to the public interest.

-Individuals requesting access to their own personal information can do so by completing a valid Right to Information and Information Privacy Access Application Form and emailing it to privacyrti@cqu.edu.au or posting it to:
+Individuals requesting access to their own personal information can do so by contacting Privacy on privacyrti@cqu.edu.au.

 Individuals and public seeking access to information not containing personal information can do so via a Right to Information request in accordance with the Right to Information Act (2009) (‘RTI Act’).